Jeangowhy/opendocs/lua.md

-#### os.execute ([command])
+**#### os.execute ([command])
                                                                     *os.execute*

 This function is equivalent to the ISO C function `system`.
 It passes `command` to be executed by an operating system shell.
-Its first result is true
+Its first result is true if the command terminated successfully, or nil otherwise.
-if the command terminated successfully, or nil otherwise.
+After this first result the function returns a string plus a number, as follows:

-After this first result
+    local ok, state, code = os.execute("uname")

-the function returns a string plus a number, as follows:
+state is one of:

 ⛏ `"exit"`:
     the command terminated normally;